 I’m Jesse Springer, a voiceover artist based in Los Angeles, California.
 I work with major TV and radio networks and multinational brands as the voice for their commercials and promos.

 I started off in voiceovers when I was 15 years old, living in Seattle.
-A personal friend and life mentor to me at the time was one of the voices for Disney Channel and countless commercials, and I was always fascinated with the work he did.
+A personal friend and life mentor to me at the time was one of the voices for Disney Channel, and I was always fascinated with the work he did.
 I started asking questions like “do you record from home?”, “how do they direct you if you’re not in the same room as they are?”, “how much money can you make?” and “what do I have to do to get started?”
 My friend put me – and my parents – in touch with an acting coach and an audio production studio in Seattle, and, with my parents’ verbal and financial blessing, I started training, studying and learning.
 I learned classic breathing techniques, voiceover terminology, copy interpretation techniques, how to approach a script, industry etiquette and more.